kostaskaragiorgos/Csv-File-Cleaner/doc/documentation.md

 ## Drop columns with missing values

+You can drop columns with missing values using Missing values --> Drop columns with missing values or using alt + m keybind

 <p><img src="doc images/missing values/drop columns with missing values menu.png"/></p>

+if there is no imported file an error message pops up

 <p><img src="doc images/missing values/no imported error.png"/></p>

 ## Drop rows with missing values

+You can drop rows with missing values using Missing values --> Drop rows with missing values or using alt + n keybind

 <p><img src="doc images/missing values/drop rows with missing values.png"/></p>

+if there is no imported file an error message pops up

 <p><img src="doc images/missing values/no imported error.png"/></p>